-- 2) The Head Coach must also identify his/her three best players in terms of their on-court playing ability by placing a star next to their names on the roster. - 3) The team score shall be determined by adding the top four players' scores and then dividing that total by four. - 4) Teams are initially grouped in divisions according to their BSAT team score. - 5) A classification round of games shall then be conducted as a means of finalizing the divisioning process. - a) In the classification round, teams will play one or more games with each game lasting no longer than six minutes. - i.
-Teams MAY be moved from any pool throughout the pool play process in order to maintain competitive balance.
+- 1) The Head Coach must submit the scores from both of the Basketball Skills Assessment Tests (BSAT), e.g., dribbling and perimeter shooting, for each player on his/her roster prior to competition. - 2) The Head Coach must also identify his/her three best players in terms of their on-court playing ability by placing a star next to their names on the roster. - 3) The team score shall be determined by adding the top four players' scores and then dividing that total by four. - 4) Teams are initially grouped in divisions according to their BSAT team score. - 5) A classification round of games shall then be conducted as a means of finalizing the divisioning process. - a) In the classification round, teams will play one or more games with each game lasting no longer than six minutes. - Teams MAY be moved from any pool throughout the pool play process in order to maintain competitive balance.
 The Divisioning Committee reserves the right to adjust the divisioning prior to medal round. - ii.
 Every effort will be made to guarantee the integrity of the games and the divisioning process.
 The ultimate goal of the Committee is to select divisions with teams of similar ability.
-The decision of the Committee is final and may not be appealed/protested. - b) Each team will be required to play all team members. - b.
-The Goal - 1) Half-court basketball may be used as a means of increasing the number of teams for Special Olympics basketball competition. - 2) It is also a means of assisting athletes with lower ability levels to progress to full court play. - 3) However, efforts must be made to play regulation team basketball whenever possible. - c.
-Playing Area and Equipment - 1) Any half-court section of a basketball court may be used.
+The decision of the Committee is final and may not be appealed/protested. - b) Each team will be required to play all team members.

+b.
+The Goal

+- Half-court basketball may be used as a means of increasing the number of teams for Special Olympics basketball competition. - 2) It is also a means of assisting athletes with lower ability levels to progress to full court play. - 3) However, efforts must be made to play regulation team basketball whenever possible. - Playing Area and Equipment - Any half-court section of a basketball court may be used.
 The court will be bounded by the end line under the basket, two sidelines and the half-court line. - 2) Each team must wear a uniform shirt.
 Team shirts shall be of the same solid color, front and back.
 Each player shall be numbered on the front and back of the shirt with plain Arabic numbers of at least 20 centimeters (6-8 inches) high on the back and 10 centimeters (4 inches) high on the front and not less than 2 centimeters (3/4 inch) in width.
-All numbers are to be per NGB specifications. - d.
-Team and Players - 1) A team may have up to five players, which includes three starters and two substitutes.
+All numbers are to be per NGB specifications.

+d.
+Team and Players

+1) A team may have up to five players, which includes three starters and two substitutes.